Vicky14239/Metacrafters-eth-avax3rd/README.md

-# Metacrafters-eth-avax3rd
+# Metacrafters_eth+avax_3rd
 # Mytoken Smart Contract

 MyToken is a simple ERC20 token implemented in Solidity.
 It includes basic functionalities such as minting, burning, and transfer, with ownership control.

 ## Overview

-This smart contract, `MyToken`, is an ERC20 token named "ARYAN" with symbol "AR".
+This smart contract, `MyToken`, is an ERC20 token named "Vicky" with symbol "VY".
 It includes the following features:

 - **Minting**: Only the contract owner can mint new tokens.
 - **Burning**: Any token holder can burn their own tokens.